agchung/Figure1-COVID-chestxray-dataset/README.md

 **Note: The COVID-19 image data provided here are intended to be used for research purposes only, and we are working continuously to grow this dataset as new data becomes available.**

-**Core COVID-Net team: Linda Wang, Alexander Wong, Zhong Qiu Lin, James Lee, Paul McInnis, Audrey Chung, Matt Ross (City of London), Blake VanBerlo (City of London)**\
+**Core COVID-Net team: Linda Wang, Alexander Wong, Zhong Qiu Lin, James Lee, Paul McInnis, Audrey Chung, Matt Ross (City of London), Blake VanBerlo (City of London), Ashkan Ebadi (National Research Council Canada)**\
 Vision and Image Processing Research Group, University of Waterloo, Canada\
 DarwinAI Corp., Canada